flyconnectome/coding-club/2026-02-05_connectivity_clustering_aedes/Connectivity_Clustering_Challenge_AGB_MG.md

 ## 📌 Notes

 - Always confirm you are working with the **wclee_aedes_brain** dataset.
+- The clustering always runs against the latest materialised version of the synapse table.
+  -the synapse table is updated every day at 14:10 UK time.
 - Avoid cached or materialized views that are unsupported for synapse tables.
 - Save intermediate connectivity matrices.